andy78644/mlb-fantasy-dashboard/README.md

 # MLB Fantasy Baseball Dashboard

-A full-stack web application for managing and analyzing your Yahoo Fantasy Baseball leagues.
+A full-stack web application for managing and analyzing your Yahoo Fantasy Baseball leagues with powerful visualization and tracking tools.

 ## Overview